Starmer to use G20 summit to shore up support for Ukraine and make deals

 Sir Keir also defended his approach to dealing with Beijing, which was to “co-operate where we can and challenge where we must, particularly on national security”.

+The Prime Minister said the summit was taking place at a “volatile” time both in terms of global security and trade, as he met business leaders at EY’s Johannesburg headquarters.

-Sir Keir will visit a train depot with Derby-built trains on Friday to announce a deal under which Government-owned Crossrail International will advise on driving investment in South Africa’s railways.
+Sir Keir also visited a Gautrain depot with Derby-built trains on Friday to announce a deal under which Government-owned Crossrail International will advise on driving investment in South Africa’s railways.

 The UK has also launched a new partnership with Vietnam to support a digital overhaul of its railway system.